rankoo12/Kaizen/README.md

 - Playwright headless live runs: ensure chromium is installed in runner container (compose handles this).
 - OTel not exporting: check engine-api/runner logs for opentelemetry import errors; restart with `--force-recreate`.
 - Grafana panels empty: trigger runs; healing panels require `KAIZEN_HEALER_ENABLED=true` and a scenario that triggers healing.
+- Resolver oddities: if an element repeatedly fails to resolve, fetch the per-run log via `GET /api/runs/{run_id}/artifacts` and share it; extend ranking/selector synthesis based on evidence.

 License
 - See LICENSE.